AI literacy: Definitions

 Other definitions of AI literacy include the ability to understand, use, monitor, and critically reflect on AI applications.
 That use of the term usually refers to teaching skills and knowledge to the general public, particularly those who are not adept in AI and the ability to understand, use, evaluate, and ethically navigate AI.
 As research into AI literacy is still emerging and focused on developing context-specific skills, there is not yet a single, broadly agreed-upon definition.

 AI literacy is linked to other forms of literacy.
 AI literacy requires digital literacy, whereas scientific and computational literacy may inform it.
 Data literacy also significantly overlaps with it.

 Categories

 AI literacy encompasses multiple categories, including a theoretical understanding of how artificial intelligence works, the usage of artificial intelligence technologies, and the critical appraisal of artificial intelligence, and its ethics.

 Know and understand AI

 Knowledge and understanding of AI refers to a basic understanding of what artificial intelligence is and how it works.
 This includes familiarity with machine learning algorithms and the limitations and biases present in AI systems.
 Users who know and understand AI should be familiar with various technologies that use artificial intelligence, including cognitive systems, robotics and machine learning.
-This includes recognizing that large language models (LLMs) are statistical systems trained on extensive datasets which produce outputs rather than retrieving existing information like a search engine.
+This includes recognizing that large language models (LLMs) are machine learning models trained on extensive datasets which generate new text rather than retrieving pre-written responses.